 Both prospective and current students benefit from multiple levels of support from CCI student leaders.
 Dean's Ambassadors are available to answer any questions prospective students may have about CCI's programs, culture or the Drexel experience.
 In partnership with our award-winning academic advising team, CCI Undergraduate Peer Mentors are available to connect with with first-year and continuing students to help with the transition to life at Drexel and any questions that come up during your time at CCI.

 Need help with your computing coursework?
-Drexel CCI's Cyber Learning Center (CLC) is here to help.
-Located in University Crossings on Drexel's University City campus, the CLC is staffed by experienced CCI undergraduate and graduate students who are available to help students with computer science coursework from Monday through Friday during the quarter.
+Drexel CCI's CCI Learning Center (CCILC) is here to help.
+Located in 3675 Market Street's CCI Commons student computer lab, the CCILC provides consulting and other learning resources for students taking courses offered by the Computer Science Department.
+The CCILC is staffed by experienced CCI graduate and undergraduate students who are available to help students with computer science coursework from Monday through Friday during the quarter.
 These teaching assistants provide consulting and online learning resources to help computing students excel at Drexel.

 Finding a Mentor

 In addition to connecting with CCI's Deans Ambassadors and Peer Mentors, CCI students are encouraged to connect with mentoring programs around Drexel, including:

 Finding a mentor, searching for job opportunities and making new connections is easy with Dragon Network, Drexel’s newest professional hub for alumni and students.
 Once you sign up, you’re automatically matched with Dragons based on your profile information including Drexel school/college, field and interests.

 Pairs senior WiCS members with underclassmen to help support and retain women pursuing a degree in the broad field of computing.